-Earthwork in excavation and backfilling of soil upto required depth is required for construction of foundation.
+Earthwork in excavation and backfilling of soil upto required depth is required for construction of foundation and trenches.
 The proper sequence of excavation and backfilling is required to optimise the process and prevent safety issues.

 Following are the sequence of works for excavation and backfilling of soil: